Intent

 Implementation:

-Thomas’ believes in fostering an open-ended exploration of creativity.
-Our lessons do not follow prescriptive outcomes, instead we believe the role of the teacher is to introduce key skills, materials and ideas to the pupils in such a way that each pupil can then explore his or her own creativity.
-By creating a safe and nurturing environment, pupils are encouraged to take creative risks and to learn from the journey, rather than head towards a pre-defined end result.
-The process is as important as the end result and we take time to reflect on our learning.
+Skills are introduced and then built upon, such as: drawing, printing, painting, collage and 3D art.
+These skills are then revisited and the use of ongoing sketchbook work underpins this process.
+At St.Thomas’, our lessons are balanced between prescriptive skills teaching, where there may be particular ways of doing things safely and successfully and more open-ended lessons.
+Here, the role of the teacher is to introduce key skills, materials and ideas to the pupils in such a way that they can then explore their own creativity.
+We recognise that by creating a safe and nurturing environment, our children can be encouraged to take creative risks and to learn from the journey, rather than always heading towards a pre-defined end-result.
+The process is as important as the result!

-individual’s learning and progression.
+Sketchbooks are seen as important and are used from Year 1 to Year 6.
+These evidence each individual’s learning and progression.
 The sketchbooks are an opportunity for children to express themselves and keep a visual diary of their thoughts, processes and ideas throughout the academic year.
 They are kept close at hand when creating, sketching or developing ideas both indoors and outside.
-The sketchbook is not marked in the same way as other work and so the teacher does not have to follow the school's marking policy in this book.
+The sketchbook is not marked.
 The book belongs to the child and is a space for them to freely express, create and develop their ideas, sometimes with only limited guidance from the teacher.
-We want this book to be a key place for each child to express their creativity.
+We want this book to be a key place for children to express their creativity.

-Assessment: We use summative assessment for children’s learning and progression.
+We use summative assessment for children’s learning and progression.
 Next steps are planned accordingly.
 Sketchbooks and final pieces provide the evidence.
 Learning is discussed with the children and they sometimes have opportunities to review their peers work as well as their own.